GNOME/libdex/docs/debugging.md

 Many if not most APIs in Libdex will transfer ownership as part of the constructor or methods.
 That typically plays nicely with chaining futures together when writing code in C.

-Be aware that if you are doing something with a future like [method@Dex.Future.await] that ownership of the future is transfered to the method.
+Be aware that if you are doing something with a future like [method@Dex.Future.await] that ownership of the future is transferred to the method.
 The same goes for methods like [ctor@Dex.Future.all].

 # Performance